kletobias/p2022/_projects/advanced-geospatial-feature-creation.md

 ## Importing The Flat Files
-We create a `Path` variable `data`, that holds the path to the location where the flat files are found at.
+We create a `Path` variable `data` that holds the path to the location where the flat files are found at.

 ```python